MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

 If you have configured the existing cluster nodes with the `YaST` cluster module, make sure the following prerequisites are fulfilled before you run `ha-cluster-join`:
 - The root user on the existing nodes has SSH keys in place for passwordless login.
 - `Csync2` is configured on the existing nodes.
-For details, refer to Configuring Csync2 with YaST.
+For more information,see Configuring Csync2 with YaST.

 1. Log in as root to the physical or virtual machine supposed to join the cluster.
 2. Start the bootstrap script by executing: